 The EU-UK Agreement for cooperation on the safe and peaceful uses of nuclear energy is the third agreement besides the EU-UK Trade and Cooperation Agreement and the EU-UK Security of Information Agreement, which was negotiated during the transition period.
-It is applicable provisionally as of 1 January 2021.
+It was signed on 30 December 2020, was applied provisionally as of 1 January 2021 and entered into force on 1 May 2021 is applicable provisionally as of 1 January 2021.

 It provides for wide-ranging cooperation on safe and peaceful uses of nuclear energy, underpinned by commitments by both Euratom and the UK to comply with international non-proliferation obligations and uphold a high level of nuclear safety standards.

 What the EU-UK Agreement for cooperation on the safe and peaceful uses of nuclear energy enables